Divide-By-0/ideas-for-projects-people-would-use/README.md

 These ideas, as far as I know, don't exist yet (or have done a poor job with SEO on Google).
 These are also ideas I desperately wish I could have tried at least once, meaning many others probably have as well.
 It's difficult to stay motivated coding or on a side project when you don't know if people will use it, or if your end goal is solving a solved problem.
 This list aims to fix that.

-This list is around 100 highly curated ideas, and I hope to hit 150 by 2023.
+This list is around 100 curated ideas, and I hope to hit 150 by the end of 2023.
 Stay tuned, as I have several hundred on my list (the majority of them are patently ridiculous and not a good use of anyone's time to read).

 Feel free to use these for a hackathon, side project, or hacklodge project -- I'd love to see them get built!
 If you're curious about an idea but don't know where to start, just reach out to me at aayushg@mit.edu; I'd be happy to give pointers on the frameworks I'd use, the high-level design, and/or the best way to learn how to build them.
 Ideas include apps, web apps, and chrome extensions.
 All I ask for is they are open source, credit is given to Aayush or [yush_g](https://twitter.com/yush_g) or Divide-By-0, and your repo + site link back to this list :)